Zaupower/MineSweeper_UnitTests/README.md

 **Branches:**

 - if (GameState != GameState.Active) throw InvalidOperationException.
-DONE
-- if (targetCell.IsOpen) return GameState; DONE
+- if (targetCell.IsOpen) return GameState;
-- if (targetCell.IsMine) GameState = GameState.Lose; DONE
+- if (targetCell.IsMine) GameState = GameState.Lose;
 - else from all above: run between all neighbor cells and count their neighbor mines
   - if the current cell does not have mines as neighbors recursively open each neighbor.
-DONE
 - if (openCount + mineCount == totalCount) : GameState = GameState.Win;

 **GetCurrentField()**